lisasivak/lisasivak.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher and data scientist applying machine learning methods and digital traces data to study psychological well-being, parenting, and childhood.
+I am a social scientist with over 15 years of work experience and strong background in mathematical statistics, programming, and data analysis.
+I apply machine learning methods and digital traces data to study psychological well-being, parenting, and childhood.
 For the last eight years I was a researcher and then the head of the Center for Modern Childhood Research at
 [HSE University](https://hse.ru/en).
 Before that I was a researcher at the Institute for Institutional Analysis of Economic Reforms.

 I earned my MA in Sociology from the